EYcab/maxLives-Projects/README.md

 GraphTesting.ipynb is to test and visualize our test_result() codes correctness MaxLives.ipynb is to the correctness and performance of the test_result() codes

+The way to open is to use terminal and type the below under your directory: i.e. ipython notebook GraphTesting.ipynb

 Thus, since year_with_max_population(path) function passed all of our test cases, it is a better approach to our problem.